 AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY

 Doppler ultrasound.
-Doctor holding an ultrasound transducer next to a patient's leg to study blood flow in her femoral artery.
-The femoral arteries carry blood to the legs.
-Doppler ultrasound images body structures from the echoes of high frequency sound waves produced by the transducer.
-The doppler effect, in which a wave reflected from a moving body has its wavelength shifted, allows determination of the speed and smoothness of blood flow.
-Obstruction of a femoral artery can cause claudication (leg pain on exertion).
-Severely impaired blood flow can cause tissue death.
+Doctor holding an ultrasound transducer next to a patient's abdomen to study her organs.
+Doppler ultrasound builds up pictures of body structures from the echoes of high frequency sound waves produced by the transducer.
+The doppler effect, in which a wave reflected from a moving body has its wavelength shifted, allows determination of the speed and smoothness of blood flow and other movements.
+Ultrasound is good for imaging hollow and fluid-filled structures.
 This scan (upper centre) is normal.

 Model release available.
 Property release not required.